-These interim consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
-At January 31, 2023, the Company had not yet achieved profitable operations, had accumulated losses of \$13,729,029 (2022 - \$11,764,862) since its inception and expects to incur further losses in the development of its business, all of which casts significant doubt about the Company's ability to continue as a going concern.
+These condensed consolidated interim financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
+As at April 30, 2023, the Company had not yet achieved profitable operations, had accumulated losses of \$13,879,802 (2022 - \$12,672,557) since its inception and expects to incur further losses in the development of its business, all of which casts significant doubt about the Company's ability to continue as a going concern.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
+These financial statements do not give effect to adjustments to the carrying values and classification of assets and liabilities that would be necessary should the Company be unable to continue as a going concern.
+Such adjustments could be material.
 The Company's continuation as a going concern is dependent upon its ability to attain profitable operations and generate funds therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
 Management intends to finance operating costs over the next twelve months with loans from directors and companies controlled by directors.
-However, there is no guarantee that such financing will be available to the Company on acceptable terms or at all.
+However, there is no guarantee that such financing will be available to the Company on acceptable terms or at all and future events or conditions may cause the Company to cease to continue as a going concern.